matt-cross23/matt-cross23/Readme.md

 # 👋 Hi, my name is Matthew Cross!

-## I graduated from the University of Pennsylvania with a Bachelor's Degree in Philosophy, Politics, Economics (PPE) in May 2020. 🎓
+## I graduated from the University of Pennsylvania with a Bachelor's Degree in Philosophy, Politics, & Economics(PPE) in May 2020. 🎓

 ## I just graduated as a Full Stack Developer from Penn's LPS Full Stack Bootcamp Program!
 (Waiting for my certificate)⌛